Advances in the Large Area Picosecond Photo-Detector (LAPPD): 8" x 8" MCP-PMT with Capacitively Coupled Readout: Experimental Methods

 The QE measurement setup is structured in such a way that the test stand, which houses the beam splitter, reference photodiode, and the LED beam, is attached to a two-dimensional translation stage that allows movement both to the NIST-traceable photodiode and all along the X-Y plane of the LAPPD window (Figure \ref{fig:qe}).
 The quantum efficiency map of the photocathode was measured at 365 nm, 420 nm, 455 nm, and 565 nm by scanning the respective narrow-band LED source across the X-Y plane of the LAPPD entry window in 3 mm steps.
 The LED source was focused by a lens to produce a circular illumination spot of $\sim$2.5 mm diameter on the window.
 The input light intensity was monitored by a Thorlabs SM1PD2A reference photodiode and measured by a Keithley 6485 picoammeter.
 With a 42 V bias between the photocathode and the top face of the entry MCP, the photocurrent was recorded with another Keithley 6485 picoammeter.
 Accounting for the dark current in both, the quantum efficiency at each step was calculated using these two quantities.
 The reference photodiode was calibrated for every QE scan with a Thorlabs FDS100-CAL NIST-traceable photodiode.

 \paragraph{Spectral Response.}

 A dedicated nitrogen-purged dark box was built to characterize photocathodes deposited onto fused silica windows in the spectral range: 165 nm to 660 nm (Figure \ref{fig:spectralsetup}).
 The photocathode QE was measured by irradiating a single point on the active area.
+The experimental setup is identical to that shown in Figure \ref{fig:qe} without the 2-D translation stage and the substitution of the Thorlabs FDS100-CAL NIST-traceable photodiode with a Opto Diode Corp AXUV100 photodiode.
 The setup is instrumented with an Energetiq EX-99 Laser Driven Light Source (LDLS) paired with a Digikröm CM110 monochromator.

 \paragraph{Quantum Efficiency Derivation.}